andylockran/eventloop-adventures/README.md

 - morgan - logging
 - clinic - useful for looking at local i/o issues and event loop performance in your express app.

+## Using clinic

+Instead of running `npm start` in terminal A, execute your app by installing clinic, and then executing:

+`./node_modules/.bin/clinic doctor -- node bin/www`

+Then after you've executed `node test` in terminal B, press Ctrl-C in terminal A to generate your clinic report.

 [1] https://nodejs.org/en/learn/asynchronous-work/dont-block-the-event-loop